kwamboka1/housefy/README.md

     1. Open the project folder with your desire code editor
     2. Open a built in terminal without included with your text editor
-    3. To install all dependencies used in the project, type in `npm install` into the open terminal and click enter on your keyboard
+    3. To install all dependencies used in the project, type in `npm install (dependency-name)` into the open terminal and click enter on your keyboard
     4. To ensure the project is open with rules specific by eslint used in this project, type in `npm run lint` on the terminal
     5. Next, ensure the project files are rightly formatted by typing in `npm run format`
     6. Finally, to start the development server, `npm run start`